Tuesday, 10 January 2017

 December 28th - The Holy Innocents

-The feast of the Holy Innocents is a double feast with Octave.
-The liturgical colour of the day is red as the feast falls upon a Sunday this year.
-However, no commemoration of the Sunday within the Octave of the Nativity is made.
+The feast of the Holy Innocents is of double rank with Octave.
+The liturgical colour of the day is violet (unless the feast falls upon a Sunday in which case it is red).

 Much of the Office comes from the Common of Several Martyrs.
 At Mattins the invitatory is Regem Martyrum Dominum, Venite adoremus and the Office hymn Audit tyrannus anxius (sung with the Doxology of the Incarnation).
 In the first nocturn the antiphons Secus decursus aquarum etc are sung with psalms 1, 2 and 3.
 The lessons are from the Prophet Jeremiah.
 The first lesson begins Audite verbum Domini, Cap.1:10 and continues to the end of the fourteenth verse before the text from the lesson found in the modern books begins Haec dicit Dominus: Vox in excelso audita etc,. but ends with the fifteenth verse.
 The second lesson begins Haec dicit Dominus: Quiescat vox etc (v.
 16), the second part of the modern first lesson, and continues with the text found in the modern second lesson with the addition of a final clause from v.
 20. The third lesson is sligthly longer than that found in the post-Clementine editions having verses 24 & 25.
 The responsories are proper to the feast.
 In the second nocturn the antiphons Dabo Sanctis meis etc are sung with psalms 14, 15 & 23.
 The lessons are from a sermon of St. Augustine on the Saints.
 The lessons are longer than those found in the post-Clementine editions.
 In the third nocturn the antiphons Justi autem etc are sung with psalms 32, 33 & 45.
 However, the eighth antiphon, Isti sunt, is proper to the feast.
 The homily on St. Matthew's Gospel is from the writings of St. Jerome.
 Again these are longer than those found in the post-Clementine editions.
-The ninth responsory is omitted and in its place the Te Deum is sung.
+The Te Deum is not sung but a ninth responsory in its place, Isti qui amicti sunt.

 At Lauds the antiphons Herodes iratus etc are sung with Pss.
 92, 99, 62-66, Benedicite and 148-149-150.
 The Office hymn is Salvete, flores Martyrum (again, sung with the Doxology of the Incarnation).
 After the collect of the feast commemorations are sung of the Octave of the Nativity, the Octave of St. Stephen and the Octave of St. John.